 - Use a saucepan, pot, or dutch over that has a lid and is large enough for the whole dish.

-- Heat oil in the saucepan at medium high heat.
+- Heat oil in the large saucepan/pot/dutch oven over medium high heat.

 - Serve with the jerk chicken for a taste of Jamaica!